cagov/design-system/components/accordion/README.md

 wca analyze accordion --format json --outFile accordion/custom-elements.json
 ```

-Then the <a href="https://github.com/web-padawan/api-viewer-element">api viewer element</a> references the generated custom-elements.json and builds a live preview playground with docs.
+The <a href="https://github.com/web-padawan/api-viewer-element">api viewer element</a> references the generated custom-elements.json and builds a live preview playground with docs.